gchq/Vanguard/CONTRIBUTING.md

 For example, functions for plotting datasets fit better as methods of the corresponding `Dataset` subclass (which you should have added with a new dataset).
 If you need a new plotting function, consider adding a new, more specific plotting method, or attempting to generalise the existing one.

-All examples notebooks should be run using **Python 3.8.3** with a kernel named "vanguard", and the format version should be **4.5**.
-The pre-commit hooks will catch any discrepancies here.

 ## Documentation